John Hannah (actor): Career

+He played a comic role as the brother of the female lead in The Mummy (1999), The Mummy Returns (2001) and The Mummy: Tomb of the Dragon Emperor (2008).
+In 2007–08, he played a starring role in the ITV crime drama Cold Blood.

-He is the voice of the Co-operative Group adverts in Europe.
+He was the voice of the Co-operative Group adverts in Europe.
 He played the part of Quintus Lentulus Batiatus, the owner of a gladiator training house, in Spartacus: Blood and Sand and the prequel Spartacus: Gods of the Arena.

-Hannah played the recurring role of scientist Holden Radcliffe on Agents of S.H.I.E.L.D. in a recurring role during season three and got promoted to series regular during season four.
+Hannah played the recurring role of scientist Holden Radcliffe on Agents of S.H.I.E.L.D. in a recurring role during season three and got promoted to series regular during season four in 2016.

+From 2017 he played Archie Wilson in the BBC series Trust Me.

-Hannah currently plays the role of Dr. Jedidiah Bishop on the medical drama Transplant on NBC.
+Hannah plays the role of Dr. Jedidiah Bishop on the medical drama Transplant on CTV Canada.

+Since 2019 he has narrated the BBC reality series Race Across the World, where five pairs of Brits travel across the world without taking a plane for just the price of the flight.
+As of 2025, Hannah has narrated all five regular series, as well as three featuring celebrities.

 Personal life

-Hannah married actress Joanna Roth on 20 January 1996.
+Hannah married actress Joanna Roth in 1996.
 The pair met several years before during a studio production of Shakespeare's Measure for Measure.
-In many of his interviews, he mentions stories from their relationship, such as their visit to London's 'Sri Siam' restaurant where he proposed to her in writing on the tablecloth.
+In many of his interviews, he mentions stories from their relationship, such as their visit to London's Sri Siam restaurant where he proposed to her in writing on the tablecloth.
 They live in Richmond, London with their two children.